vifreefly/procsd/README.md

 You can provide additional options for `create` command:
 * `--user` - name of the user, default is current _$USER_ env variable
 * `--dir` - application's working directory, default is current _$PWD_ env variable
-* `--path` - $PATH to include to the each service.
+* `--path` - $PATH to include in each service.
 Default is current _$PATH_ env variable
-* `--add-to-sudoers` - if option present, procsd will create sudoers rule file `/etc/sudoers.d/app_name` which allow to start/stop/restart app services without a password prompt (passwordless sudo).
+* `--add-to-sudoers` - if this option is present, procsd will create a sudoers rule file `/etc/sudoers.d/app_name` which allows starting/stopping/restarting app services without a password prompt (passwordless sudo).
-* `--or-restart` - if option provided and services already created, procsd will skip creation and call instead `restart` command.
-Otherwise (if services are not present), they will be created and (in additional) started.
-It's useful option for deployment tools like Capistrano, Mina, etc.
+* `--or-restart` - if this option is provided and services are already created, procsd will skip creation and call the `restart` command instead.
+Otherwise (if services are not present), they will be created and additionally started.
+This is a useful option for deployment tools like Capistrano, Mina, etc.

 ### Start application
 > Other control commands: `stop` and `restart`

-> You can start/stop/restart a particular process by providing it's name, i.e.: `$ procsd restart worker`
+> You can start/stop/restart a particular process by providing its name, e.g.: `$ procsd restart worker`

 ```
 deploy@server:~/sample_app$ procsd start